Bold Eagles: Angry Birds Are Ripping $80,000 Drones Out of the Sky - Slashdot

 Well done (Score:2)

+Eagles around the world are fighting for our freedom to keep the sky safe from Russian drones and ISIS drones.
+These drones are trying to hack our elections, scramble our GPS signals, and listen in on our cell phones.
+The founding fathers knew of the great drone prophecy to come and selected the Eagle as the symbol of freedom, knowing this bird would one day fight in the "Drone Wars."
+George Lucas new about the "Drone War" prophecy but for the sake of his personal safety and that of his family and co-wor

-Typical Australia (Score:2)
+Typical Australia (Score:5, Insightful)

 All the wildlife there is out to kill you.